nbusseneau/hephaistos/README.md

 https://user-images.githubusercontent.com/4659919/131267791-5e71f0e0-4496-4bf1-bc55-ab5e98eccc9a.mp4

-CLI tool for patching any resolution in [Supergiant Games' Hades](https://store.steampowered.com/app/1145360/Hades/), initially intended as an ultrawide support mod.
+CLI tool for patching any resolution in [Supergiant Games' Hades](https://store.steampowered.com/app/1145360/Hades/), primarily targeting ultrawide monitors (21:9, 32:9) and multi-monitors (48:9).
-It can bypass both pillarboxing and letterboxing, which are the default on non-16:9 resolutions for Hades.
+Hephaistos can bypass both pillarboxing and letterboxing, which are the default on non-16:9 resolutions for Hades, and allows using custom resolutions (useful for custom window sizes and multi-monitor without Eyefinity / Surround).

 - For trying out Hephaistos right away, see [Install](#install) below.
 - For a preview of how Hades looks in 21:9, 32:9 and 48:9, see [Showcase](#showcase).